feonit/olap-cube-js/README.md

 ## Todo
 In future versions:

+- Add a new interface for roll-up and drill-down methods
+- Add a new interface for adding / removing facts
-- Refactor tree, add validation for schema tree, fix remove error
+- Add validation for all public methods
-- Change API: Cube.create(facts, schema) method
-- Use forgotten otherProps
+- Fix using forgotten otherProps (additional attributes of the members)
 - Add eslint
-- Update readme file
-- Method delete empty cells(+ to example)
-- ES5/ES6 builds
-- Exclude set param
-- Unbalanced, ragged hierarchies
-- Each cube dimension can contains more then one hierarchies (Multiple hierarchies)
-- Use additional attributes of the members
+- Fix test cover
 - Remove responsibility for "id" prop at facts
+- Update code with JsDoc
+- Update readme file (rename Set to Space?)
+- Update simplify spec tests
+- Add method delete empty cells(+ to example)
+- Add amd/umd/common/ES6 builds
+- Add exclude set param
-- Add protection for the "id" property in members
+- Security protection for the "id" property in members
 - Add optional parameter name "id"
-- Add support for snowflake schema
+- Add support for single keyProp in schema
-- Single keyProp
-- AddMember without rollup options (then more than one member will be added)
+- Update method addMember without rollup options (then more than one member will be added)
+- Add unbalanced, ragged hierarchies, multiple hierarchies (each cube dimension can contains more then one hierarchies, dimension with both fiscal and calendar years is one classic example)
+- Add Speed tests
-- Calculated members
+- Add calculated members
-- MDX query language
+- Add MDX query language
-- Several fact tables